Skip to main content

 Founder Porter

-Kathleen Selke, Porter Founder & Chief Revenue Officer, has over 20 years of expertise in commercial interiors.
-She has worked internationally with industry leaders like The Capital Group, Microsoft, Coca-Cola, Disney, Expedia, and Adidas.
-Known for her strategic insight and client advocacy, Kathleen is a trusted advisor in guiding complex design and real estate projects.
-Her extensive travels, spanning over 40 countries, have deepened her conviction in design's transformative power, driving her commitment to craft awe-inspiring spaces that spark meaningful connections.
-Rooted in this globally informed outlook, Kathleen and the Porter team pioneered Porter Hospitality to focus on activated amenities that go beyond aesthetics.
-Today, she and her team are partnering with Jamestown, CommonWealth Partners and others to create magnetic communities—environments that celebrate local character, foster vibrant social engagement, and leave a lasting impact on everyone who experiences them.
-Committed to service beyond design, Kathleen drives Porter's social-impact programs, including a CRE workforce initiative for young adults facing homelessness, a BIPOC Makers program, and a mentorship program for young women in commercial real estate.
+Kathleen Selke, Founder and Chief Revenue Officer at Porter, a design and hospitality company that is reimagining the workplace with clients like Jamestown and CommonWealth Partners through bold activation—think ground plane activation, destination-worthy wellness programs, concierge-level service, and curated experiences that make buildings come alive.
+Kathleen brings over 20 years of expertise in commercial interiors, having worked with industry leaders like The Capital Group, Microsoft, Coca-Cola, Disney, and Adidas.
+Known for her strategic insight and client advocacy, Kathleen is a trusted advisor in guiding complex design and real estate projects worldwide.
+Her travels to over 40 countries have deepened her belief in design's transformative power, fueling her passion for creating awe-inspiring spaces people don't want to leave because they feel seen, connected, delighted, and part of something real.
+Committed to service beyond design, Kathleen drives Porter's social impact programs, including a CRE workforce initiative for young adults facing homelessness, a BIPOC Makers program, and a mentorship program for young women in the commercial real estate industry.

 Speaking at